uvarc/workshop-site/content/lesson/ses-python-intro/functions.md

 from modulename import func1, func2
 ```

-Now only `func1` and `func2` can be used, and we do _not_ precede their names with the native namespace.
+Now only `func1` and `func2` can be used, and we do _not_ precede their names with the native namespace when calling them.

 ```
 z = func1(x,y)